 Broken or clogged sewer lines are often the cause of some of the most horrible smells to enter your home.
 The reason is simple, raw sewage stinks, and when it is unable to flow away from your home because of clogs, or a broken sewer pipe that deposits the waste in your yard, it becomes a problem fast.

 Another sign of a broken sewer pipe is any damp or waterlogged areas of your lawn located above your sewer line.
 Sections of your lawn adjacent to sewer lines that are greener and lusher than the rest of the yard should be investigated as well.
 Don’t be fooled by the perceived beauty of that strong grass, as it only looks that good thanks to the fertilization from your raw sewage.
 Yuck.

 No one wakes up in the morning and thinks, “today is a great day to fix a broken sewer line.”
 Depending on the extent of damage to the sewer pipe, and the amount of excavation required to fix it, sewer line repair is one of the most expensive and inconvenient plumbing jobs.
 Being aware of some of the common signs of a broken sewer pipe ahead of time, and keeping an eye out for them will help keep you from an expensive surprise from your plumbing system.

-Think you have a leaking or broken sewer line, give the professionals at Nick’s Plumbing and Sewer Services a call.
+Think you have a leaking or broken sewer line, give the professionals at Nick’s Plumbing and Air Conditioning Services a call.
 We offer free estimates and free second opinions on any sewer pipe repair, sewer line replacement, or any of our other five-star rated plumbing services.